NPann/MrVox2D/readme.md

 ### Contribution guidelines ###

-*
+* Through the issues tracker

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* Nicolas Pannetier, Thomas Christen